 The Accidental Minimalist: How I Learned to Stop Hoarding and Live with Less

 Well, I hate to break this to you, but I used to be a hoarder.
-I might not be a manic one, but it used to be so hard to open my pull-out drawers because of the gazillion of stuff there.
+I might not have been an extreme one, but it used to be so hard to open my pull-out drawers because of the gazillion things I kept there.
 “Throw away all those examination papers from primary school!
 Donate the shirts you no longer wear so you have room for the new ones!” screamed my mom for the fiftieth time.
-As a natural minimalist, she didn’t consider the fact that I had developed this weird attachment to those stuff over the years.
-It might sound strange (and I’m okay with getting teased over this), but it would be much easier for me to buy brand new things for donation than handing out what I had had for so long.

-- It’s not the object, it’s the memory.
+1. It’s not the object, it’s the memory.
 I looked at my childhood stuff and thought about all the memories I had had with them (not all astonishing, most were just decent).
-I still felt sentimental, but I realized that it was not my love for the object holding me back.
+I still felt sentimental, but I realized it was not my love for the object holding me back.
 It was the memory.

 All those steps might have helped me, but breaking the ‘one step forward, two steps backward’ cycle was still a challenge in itself.
 Making it an overnight success was, without a doubt, impossible.
 For comparison, it took me years to get better.